Teaching ‘Low Ability’ Students Maths: “Are We Bottom Set?”

-Therefore, to prevent the pupils from becoming demotivated with these types of questions, teachers can provide a high level of scaffolding that is then gradually removed.
+Therefore, to prevent the pupils from becoming demotivated with these types of questions, teachers can provide a high level of scaffolding with strong differentiation in the classroom, that is then gradually removed.
 This allows pupils to answer these questions with minimal intervention from teachers, boosts pupils’ confidence and gives them practice in setting out questions correctly.

 The aim by the end of the lesson should then be to answer these questions with no scaffolding in their books.

-Scaffolding is an extremely versatile techniques, and can be used to varying degrees with the whole class.
+Scaffolding is an extremely versatile quality first teaching technique, and can be used to varying degrees with the whole class.
 Another benefit of this is that it allows for differentiation within the lesson; high ability pupils can be given less scaffolding earlier on, allowing them to work at a faster rate.

 Mark their own work

 Due to the nature of these groups, many of these pupils need high levels of assistance, intervention and access to teaching assistants.
 Therefore, low-attaining pupils can really enjoy being given autonomy and independence in lessons.

 A strategy that pupils respond particularly positively to is marking their own questions from a simple and accessible mark scheme.
 This activity gives them ownership over their work, they can see directly where they have gained and lost marks and where the marks are available for each question.
 This also allows the low-attaining pupils to realise that they can not only gain marks at the beginning of maths papers but also for at least attempting harder questions and scoring marks for their working out.